WordPress/gutenberg/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md

 ## Using parent, ancestor and children relationships in blocks

-A common pattern for using InnerBlocks is to create a custom block that will be only be available if its parent block is inserted.
+A common pattern for using InnerBlocks is to create a custom block that will only be available if its parent block is inserted.
 This allows builders to establish a relationship between blocks, while limiting a nested block's discoverability.
 There are three relationships that builders can use: `parent`, `ancestor` and `allowedBlocks`.
 The differences are:

 - If you assign a `parent` then you’re stating that the nested block can only be used and inserted as a __direct descendant of the parent__.
 - If you assign an `ancestor` then you’re stating that the nested block can only be used and inserted as a __descendent of the parent__.